Trustkill Records

-Trustkill Records was an American independent record label that started as a hardcore punk fanzine in April 1993.
+Trustkill Records is an American independent record label that started as a hardcore punk fanzine in April 1993.
 It started releasing hardcore, metal and rock records and merchandise in 1994.
 In 2010, the president of Trustkill, Josh Grabelle, formed a new label called Bullet Tooth Records.
+In 2022, the rights to the label were reverted to Grabelle and he resumed operations.
+The label has sold over two million albums worldwide.

 Distribution

 On January 9, 2007, Trustkill signed a deal for exclusive distribution in North America with Fontana Distribution, which is under the Universal Music Group umbrella.
 Trustkill is also distributed by SPV (Europe), Shock (Australia), JVC/Howling Bull (Japan), David Gresham (South Africa), and Liberation (Brazil).

 In 2009, independent hardcore label Think Fast!
 Records signed a worldwide distribution deal with Trustkill Records.
 Later in 2009, No Sleep Records also signed a worldwide distribution deal with Trustkill.

 In June 2010, president/A&R Josh Grabelle left Trustkill Records and started a new label called Bullet Tooth Records.
 The label's distributor still holds the rights to all of the albums released through the label and will still continue to print Trustkill releases and use the Trustkill logo.
 Since it is unlikely that their distributor will continue to sign new bands and print new releases, Trustkill is considered to be a defunct label.
 Many of the bands that were signed to the label at this time were re-signed to Bullet Tooth including Memphis May Fire and Most Precious Blood.

 In a 2012 interview, Grabelle announced the formation of another record label.
 Named Gypsey Diamond, it will sign and release music by pop and electronica artists.

 In a 2013 interview with SoundCrave Magazine, Grabelle further explained the situation regarding Trustkill's demise: